Horní Vltavice

 Horní Vltavice (Obermoldau) is a municipality and village in Prachatice District in the South Bohemian Region of the Czech Republic.
-It has about 300 inhabitants.
+It has about 400 inhabitants.

 Horní Vltavice lies approximately 17 km west of Prachatice, 50 km west of České Budějovice, and 133 km south of Prague.

-Administrative parts
+Administrative division

-The village of Račí and areas of extinct villages of Březová Lada, Polka, Slatina and Žlíbky are administrative parts of Horní Vltavice.
+Horní Vltavice consists of six municipal parts (in brackets population according to the 2021 census):